 Probably the most practical thing that you can do while you study at UTSC is get a job while you’re there!
 The work study program allows any full time student at UTSC to apply apply for a medley of jobs that will pay you for the entire summer semester, or fall/spring term.

-also hires students regularly to work in many positions, both paid and voluntary.
+The SCSU also hires also hires students regularly to work in many positions, both paid and voluntary.

 You can also gain valuable experience through the various volunteer roles available on the SCSU employment site.

-great website to browse through the various student jobs available, as well as matching you with good volunteer opportunities.
+The Department of Student Life offers a great website to browse through the various student jobs available, as well as matching you with good volunteer opportunities.

 2. Student Organizations - Campus Groups, Student Societies, Departmental Student Associations, and Greek Clubs